ryancramerdesign/ProcessWire/site-default/modules/README.txt

 If safe for your hosting environment, you may wish to make this directory writable to PHP so that the installation of your modules can be managed from ProcessWire's admin.
-However, this is not necessary safe in all shared hosting environments and is completely optional.
+However, this is not necessarily safe in all shared hosting environments and is completely optional.